moe-naj/htb_writeups/ccd_maranhao_writeup/ccd_maranhao.md

 ## Named Pipes

-Named pipes exist on both platforms but with differences. #named-pipes
+Named pipes exist on both platforms but with differences.

 **What they are:** A named pipe is a kernel-managed communication channel with a human-readable name that processes can reference to send and receive data.
 It behaves like a file you read/write to, but data flows between processes rather than to disk.